Plaza 8: Sheboygan City Centre

-More recently, the Boston Store occupied the building of the former Prange's and Younkers closed in 2013.
-The building sat vacant for more than a year, being used for law enforcement training throughout 2014.
-Demolition of the store, located directly across from the fountain and Mead Public Library, was completed in March 2015.

-The city used the site in the summer 2015 as an open field for local concerts sponsored by the John Michael Kohler Arts Center and its yearly arts festival, with a multi-use development and performance stage opening in late summer 2017 known as City Green, which connects the JMKAC campus to the rest of the downtown area.

 Water feature

 Plaza 8 featured a water feature with a cascading effect which still stands to this day as part of the main entrance plaza for Mead Public Library, whose main entrance was re-focused to face Wisconsin Avenue rather than North 8th Street in a 1997 remodeling/addition.
 250 trees, 350 flowering bushes and 5,000 flowers were planted with a $5.9 million federal grant.
 Additional features of the plaza included; new paving, lighting and sitting areas.
 With completion of the plaza in 1976, traffic was restricted on North 8th Street between New York Avenue from the south and Ontario Avenue to the north.
 The fountain's waterfall has a drop of approximately 10 feet with a flow of 10,000 gallons per minute.
 Due to concerns about drowning the city eventually had to post signs prohibiting wading and playing within the water feature.

 The plaza between the water feature and library, which had last been rehabilitated in 1992, was reconstructed throughout the summer of 2019 in order to better utilize the space, which had previously been all-concrete and featured obsolete electrical fixtures.
 A 1998 clock tower in front of the library containing four relief sculptures of library and art themes was removed, with the reliefs incorporated into four new structures along 8th Street lit by LEDs.

 During the Christmas season, the city's Christmas tree (lit after the city's holiday parade) stands in front of the main waterfall, with several smaller trees in stands along the waterfall's steps; after sunset, a Christmas tree light show composed to Christmas music plays over a short range radio transmitter at 87.7 FM programmed by Mead Public Library, with a range across downtown, repeats throughout the evening.
 After the Christmas season, the transmitter remains in use, playing classical music and also encompassing several interactive art structures installed by the John Michael Kohler Arts Center.